DevangPatelR/FreeSudoku/README.md

 - **Smooth Animations** - Hover effects, selection highlights, error shakes
 - **Persistent Settings** - Your difficulty preference is saved
 - **Mobile Responsive** - Optimized for phones, tablets, and desktop

-## 🚀 How to Play

-1. **Start a Game**: Click "New [Difficulty] Game" dropdown to select difficulty
-2. **Select a Cell**: Click on any empty cell (highlighted in blue)
-3. **Enter Numbers**:
-   - Use keyboard keys 1-9 to enter numbers
-   - Press Delete or Backspace to clear a cell
-4. **Get Help**: Click "Hint" to fill the selected cell with the correct number
-5. **Reset**: Click "Reset" to return to the original puzzle state

-## 🎯 Game Rules

-- Each row must contain digits 1-9 with no repetition
-- Each column must contain digits 1-9 with no repetition
-- Each 3x3 box must contain digits 1-9 with no repetition
-- Invalid moves will show a red shake animation

 ## 🎨 Visual Design